Espinoza’s uphill battle to make the Olympic Games a reality

-Adriana Espinosa is the first archer from Ecuador to ever qualify for the Olympic Games.
+Adriana Espinoza is the first archer from Ecuador to ever qualify for the Olympic Games.

 It’s still not sure that she’ll go, though.
 The 29-year-old hasn’t hit the minimum qualification score to be allowed to participate.
 With time quickly ticking, she’s got precious weeks to reach the level demanded of an archery Olympian.